yiisoft/cache/README.md

 $cache->getOrSet('key2', fn() => 'value2', Ttl::seconds(30)->toSeconds());
 $cache->getOrSet('key3', fn() => 'value3', Ttl::forever()->toSeconds()); // No expiration
 ```
-### Additional Notes on Ttl
+### Additional Features
-Checking Infinite TTL: Use isForever() to check if a TTL represents "forever" (i.e., no expiration).
+Checking Infinite TTL:

+Use isForever() to check if a TTL represents "forever" (i.e., no expiration).
 It returns true when the TTL value is null.

 ```php
 if (Ttl::from(null)->isForever()) {